Here are our favorite Christmas gifts for pre-school kids (ages 3-5ish). These are the ones we think will survive past garage sale season :).

 Spot It Junior Animals — This is one of the best games for kids.
 Great way for them to start recognizing everyday objects in their world.

 Playskool Mr. Potato Head — This classic toy is great for kids.
+Several different fun options outside of the classic version.

 Melissa & Doug Fold and Go Mini Barn — We love the wooden toys from Melissa & Doug and this barn is a big hit with the boys and the girls.